datalib/proclib/README.rst

         y
         ...

+    Note that the ``stream`` function does not accept a ``hooks`` parameter because it is not possible to determine when a process is going to finish (at least without lots of hackery) and thus callbacks may be called at weird times.

 Extending
 ---------

 Extending the library can be done via hooking into the library.
-You can provide ``hooks`` parameter which contains a mapping of event-names to lists of callbacks.
+You can provide ``hooks`` parameter to the ``spawn`` function which contains a mapping of event-names to lists of callbacks.
 Currently only two hooks are supported:

 - ``success`` - Called when the process ran successfully, i.e. the return code is 0.